British inventor James Dyson cancels electric car project

-LONDON (Reuters) - James Dyson, the British inventor of the bagless vacuum cleaner, on Thursday canceled his ambitious project to build an electric car, the centerpiece of a 2.5 billion pound ($3.1 billion)investment in new technology.
+LONDON, Oct 10 (Reuters) - James Dyson, the British inventor of the bagless vacuum cleaner, on Thursday cancelled his ambitious project to build an electric car, the centrepiece of a 2.5 billion pound ($3.1 billion)investment in new technology.

 “The Dyson Automotive team has developed a fantastic car; they have been ingenious in their approach while remaining faithful to our philosophies,” Dyson said in an email to staff.